Last Updated 7th March 2023

 32. Membership Records

 32.1 The Club’s Membership records may be stored on computer.
-In accordance with the Data Protection Act 1984, the only details that will be entered on the computer will be the name and address of the member, the member’s subscription details and telephone number.
-Before such data is entered upon the computer, the member will be asked to consent in writing to the holding of the data on the computer.
-The Honorary Secretary with the Club’s Registers must keep such consent.
+In accordance with the Data Protection Act 2018 the only details that will be entered on the computer will be the name and address of the Member, the Member’s email address, the Member’s date of birth, the Member’s subscription details and telephone number.
+Before such data is entered upon the computer, the Member will be asked to consent in writing to the holding of the data on the computer.

-32.2 No personal data held on the computer will be disclosed to a third party except upon the written request of the member or with that member’s written consent.
-The member will be asked to consent to the disclosure of data to any third party approved by the Management Committee at the time of their application for membership.
+32.3 No personal data held on the computer will be disclosed to a third party except upon the written request of the Member or with that Member’s written consent.
+The Member will be asked to consent to the disclosure of data to any third party approved by the Management Committee at the time of their application for membership.

 33.1 A resolution to dissolve the Club shall be proposed only at an extraordinary general meeting and shall be passed only if carried by a majority of at least 75% of the Members present and voting.